paulhibbitts/test-docsify-this/README.md

 ##### font-family

 Set a custom font for your web pages with the optional **font-family** parameter, for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-family=Helvetica,Arial,sans-serif.
 This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.
+The default Docsify-This theme font is _Source Sans 3_, and the default font for the Docsify v5 core theme is _System-UI_.
 Please note to use fonts with spaces in their names they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "Courier New" would be "Courier%20New".
 Underscores may also be used to represent spaces.

 ##### font-size